-The foundation for investigating, for example, the swimming motion of agents in complex surroundings or their collective behaviors, lies in understanding and quantifying their dynamical behavior at the single-particle level in dilute environments.
-The spatiotemporal behavior of active (as well as passive or externally driven) particles is encoded in the intermediate scattering function, which constitutes the Fourier transform of the probability density of the particle's displacements.
+Microorganisms exhibit a large variety of swimming mechanisms to efficiently explore their environment.
+Whether bacteria, algae or synthetic swimmers, these microswimmers are out-of-equilibrium and extract energy from their environment to achieve biological functions.
+Quantifying their dynamics at the single-particle level is key to understanding how they behave in complex surroundings.
+Their spatiotemporal behavior is encoded in the intermediate scattering function, which constitutes the Fourier transform of the probability density of the particle's displacements.
 In particular, we have worked on characterizing the dynamical behavior of catalytic Janus colloids using exact solutions for the paradigmatic active Brownian particle model (right, lower panel) and the run-and-tumble behavior of E. coli bacteria in terms of renewal processes.
 We compare our theoretical predictions to observations of these synthetic and biological micro-swimmers measured by our experimental collaborators.

 Relevant publications